1. Initial Telephone Contact

 2. Registration at the Front Desk

-One of our receptionists will greet you upon arrival.
+One of our Client Service Representatives (CSR) will greet you upon arrival.
 She will provide you with the Client/Pet Information Form that allows you to tell us about you and your pet.
-Our receptionist will also escort you to an open exam room as soon as one is available.
+Our CSR will also escort you to an open exam room as soon as one is available.
 If your pet’s condition may be life-threatening, our receptionist will call a technician to “triage” your pet.
 If the technician feels that your pet needs immediate care, she may ask to take your pet directly to the treatment area for evaluation by one of our veterinarians.

 3. The Waiting Room / Lobby